opnfv/armband/docs/installation-instruction.rst

 #.
 In the "Network Setup" section - Configure DHCP/Static IP information for your FUEL node - For example, ETH0 is 10.20.0.2/24 for FUEL booting and ETH1 is DHCP/Static in your corporate/lab network (see figure below).

-   - Configuration of ETH1 interface for connectivity into your corporate/lab network is mandatory.
-You need to have internet access over this interface.
+   - **Note**: ArmbandFuel@OPNFV requires internet connectivity during bootstrap image building, due to missing arm64 (AArch64) packages in the partial local Ubuntu mirror (consequence of ports.ubuntu.com mirror architecture).

-     Due to the architecture of ports.ubuntu.com mirror, currently Fuel cannot create a full local mirror of all required AArch64 packages.
-Internet access is needed to deploy with Fuel on AArch64 nodes.
+   - Configuration of ETH1 interface for connectivity into your corporate/lab network is mandatory, as internet connection is required during deployment.

    .. figure:: img/fuelmenu2.png